-Creating a Positioning Statement
+Public Relations - Creating Your Positioning Statement

 When it comes to personal branding, you have to be able to define your club and why it is unique.
 Your personal brand reflects the information that pertains to your club and how you want to be perceived by your community and prospective members.